komuw/naz/README.md

 ```

-Here is another example, but where we now use redis for our queue;
+Here is another example, but where we now use redis for our broker;
 ```python
 import json
 import asyncio